A Plan to Renew the Promise of American Life, Plank 3

 d.
 Subject-specific constitutional amendments.
 This one is worth attempting, but hard to pull off.
 There are too many errors to correct easily by individual amendments.
 And of course there’s always a risk that the Court will simply ignore or misconstrue the amendment.
 This is why I think we have no choice but to reform the judiciary itself.

 e.
-Structural reforms of the judicial branch, by way of legislation.
-The following are some of the legislative reform ideas I’ve heard mentioned: a) change the number of justices or circuits; b) redraw circuit boundaries; c) redefine lower courts’ jurisdiction in order to take certain issues out of their hands (“court stripping”); d) alter Senate rules to make judicial nominations harder or easier to confirm, depending on what kinds of nominations are expected.
-While any or all of these might be tried, the first (changing the number of justices) is the only one that strikes me as likely to have the desired effect.
+Structural and procedural reforms of the judicial branch, by way of legislation.
+The following are some of the legislative reform ideas I’ve heard mentioned: a) change the number of justices or circuits; b) redraw circuit boundaries; c) redefine lower courts’ jurisdiction in order to take certain issues out of their hands (“court stripping”); d) alter Senate rules to make judicial nominations harder or easier to confirm, depending on what kinds of nominations are expected (for example, by eliminating senators’ ability to filibuster nominations or curbing the custom of permitting senators to block a vote on a nominee from their own home state (“blue-slipping”).
+While any or all of these structural and procedural reforms might be tried, the first (changing the number of justices) is the only one that strikes me as likely to have the desired effect.
 I would just change the number of justices to give principled originalists a majority, and leave it at that.
 If that reform doesn’t have the desired effect, then I would go ahead and reform the judiciary via constitutional amendment, as specified in the next point.
 By the way, one may reasonably ask whether the number of justices should go up or down?
 I could go either way.
 My own preference is that it go up, in order to make it harder for fixed partisan blocs to congeal.
 But expanding the Court requires legislation signed by the president.
 It is easier to let it go down through attrition.
 The Senate can simply announce that it will not confirm any Supreme Court nominee until the Court has dipped below, say, six or seven justices.
 (Six was the original number, in 1789.)
 But the number should be dictated by the goal, which is to give principled originalists a majority—and thereby save the republic.
 (P.S.
-Here’s a pretty good summary of the case for shrinking the Court through attrition.)
+Here’s a pretty good summary of the case for shrinking the Court through attrition.)******

 f.
 Structural reforms of the judicial branch, by way of constitutional amendment.
-Examples of possible constitutional amendments include: a) term limits for federal judges, b) judicial retention elections, c) having the states appoint the justices, and d) allowing the states or Congress to overturn Supreme Court rulings by a supermajority vote.
+Examples of possible constitutional amendments include ones providing for: a) judicial term limits, b) judicial elections, c) judicial retention elections, d) appointment of U.S. Supreme Court justices by the states, and e) allowing the states or Congress to overturn U.S. Supreme Court rulings by a supermajority vote.
 A constitutional amendment, as I’ve suggested, should be regarded as a last resort.
-But it is probably also unavoidable, if we want to effect permanent, positive changes in judicial behavior.
+But at the moment it also seems also unavoidable, if we want to effect permanent, positive changes in judicial behavior.
 If we pursue an amendment, the best approach, I would argue, is to provide that henceforth justices of the U.S. Supreme Court are appointed by the states rather than by the President and Congress, with each state filling one seat and no justice serving more than twelve years.
 (This idea is was first proposed, I believe, by Professor Michael Farris.)
 To avoid the downsides of having the people of the states elect the justices, the amendment should require that the governor nominate and the state senate confirm or reject justices, just as occurs at the federal level now.
 How would state appointment of justices benefit us?
 First, because the justices would be appointed by the states, they would tend to look out for the rights and powers of the states, breathing new life into federalism.
 Second, the reformed Court’s large size and built-in diversity would make razor-thin majorities less common and consensus-based rulings more common.
 It would be much harder for any one justice to become the all-powerful swing vote on every important issue.
 That would make radical legal impositions less frequent.
 Third, the quality of judging would improve because justices would know their hold on power is brief, thanks to the twelve-year term limit.
 The average age of justices could rise, but a smaller percentage of justices would serve past the point of senility, so, one hopes, the average level of wisdom and sharpness of mind would also rise.
 Importantly, a greater rotation of justices would shorten the lifespan of erroneous rulings.
 If we had imposed a twelve-year term limit for justices beginning in 1981 and let the states fill the vacancies, I am pretty sure the worst Supreme Court decisions of the past generation would either not have happened or else would have already been overturned by now.
 Some skeptics may object that this kind of restructuring would make the law too changeable and uncertain.
 I strongly disagree.
 I think the stability of the law depends principally upon, not whether rulings are overturned, but rather on whether, and to what extent, rulings are perceived to be true and just.
 The stronger that perception, the more stable the law will be.

 Afterthought: What About Civil Rights?